-Pretext is not a film that relies on twists or dramatic swings of plot, yet it manages to upend expectations frequently, and rewards an audience that comes to it without expectations or preconceptions.
-Minhal Baig’s tight, 8min drama on the aftermath of one woman’s sexual assault is, in one sense, very generic to this emerging genre, but its artful, powerful, and succinct handling of familiar beats touches upon a universality inherent to these experiences.
+Pretext is not a film that relies on twists or dramatic swings of plot, yet it manages to upend expectations frequently, and rewards an audience that comes to it without preconceptions.
+Minhal Baig’s tight 8min drama on the aftermath of one woman’s sexual assault is, in one sense, very generic to this emerging genre, but its artful, powerful, and succinct handling of familiar beats touches upon a universality inherent to these experiences.
 I encourage you to watch the film now before reading further.

 I had not heard of the concept of “pretext calls” before this film, an investigative tool in which a victim records a phone call with their perpetrator in order to solicit incriminating statements.
 The film’s director Minhal Baig had not either until a member of private woman’s Facebook group she belonged to posted her experience in making one.
 The concept delivers a strong open to the film as we dive directly into our lead’s emotional confrontation.
-Originally designed to be the climax, the structure of the piece was radically reworked in its edit, and rather than closing the film, this scene became it’s open.
+Originally designed to be the climax, the structure of the piece was radically reworked in its edit, and rather than closing the film, this scene became its open.

-This decision is indicative of a number of good decisions made by Baig and her editor, S/W alum Alexander Farah (Sahar), to propel a film that is essentially about the “stuckness” of a its lead in the wake of trauma.
+This decision is indicative of a number of good decisions made by Baig and her editor, S/W alum Alexander Farah (Sahar), to propel a film that is essentially about the “stuckness” of its lead in the wake of trauma.
 She may be in an uncomfortable limbo, but the film never is, as it pushes through its scenes briskly.
-The restless critic in me saw pretext call opening and thought “oh, they are going to make the police precinct setting the “surprise” reveal at the end of the film”.
+The restless critic in me saw the pretext call opening and thought “oh, they are going to make the police precinct setting the “surprise” reveal at the end of the film”.
 Nope, the reveal is banged out in 30 seconds.
 After a 2 minutes of awkward, painful conversation on the phone, I thought the entirety of the film would be a telephonic two-hander, but again, no—as soon as the momentum of the conversation flags and the victim and her perpetrator hit a wall over her accusations, the film cuts and moves on.
 Farah and Baig exhibit a keen sense for the limits of each scene and do not try their audience’s patience.

 This lack of indulgence perhaps can be traced to Baig’s decision to shoot the film in 35mm, a rarity for shorts these days.
 With limited stock at their disposal, no scene had more than 3 takes, leading to an uncommon degree of precision.